juepi/RC-MultiSwitcher/Code/README.md

 Some documentation available in comments which should help you get things up and running.
 **Update 2022-02-08:** Implemented support for Teensy 3.1/3.2 boards, Servo output signal jitter is history now!
 **Updated 2022-03-03:** Code is pretty finished now with v1.1.0.
 It compiles, but is not yet tested as my PCBs have not yet arrived.
+**Updated 2022-03-04:** PCB arrived, code tested and some bugs fixed.
+Code works now as expected.

 ## Changelog

+### v1.1.1
+- Fixed some copy/paste errors
+- Adopted in/out-processing for new sirene (does not require Servo output)
+- Changed `analogWrite` handling of Switched outputs; PWMServo library sets PWM to 12bit resolution (system wide)
+- optionally set PWM frequency for SW0 and SW1 (FTM1 timer) in `hardware-config.h`

 ### v1.1.0
-- Implemented functions for processing outputs according to servo input positions (in-out_processing.*)
+- Implemented functions for processing outputs according to servo input positions (`in-out_processing.*`)
 - Implemented switching MOSFET (PWM) outputs
-- Added aliases (#defines) for In- and Outputs to make code easier to read (hardware-config.h)
+- Added aliases (#defines) for In- and Outputs to make code easier to read (`hardware-config.h`)

 ### v1.0.2
 - declared additional Servo in- and output pins to match hardware